 Alamar Foods is the master franchisee for Domino's in 16 countries across MENA and for Dunkin' in Egypt and Morocco, with 619 stores as of Sep 2022 (including corporate, JV and sub-franchisees).
-The GIF team expect the company to benefit from a combination of increasing store count (c.10% annual incremental stores) and higher sales per store backed by the favorable demographics, growing wealth and current low quick service and fast casual restaurant (QSR) penetration.
+The company is expected to benefit from a combination of increasing store count (c.10% annual incremental stores) and higher sales per store backed by the favorable demographics, growing wealth and current low quick service and fast casual restaurant (QSR) penetration.